StanIsAdmin/BashStuff/README.md

 # Code
-Some scripts you probably don't need
+Scripts you won't run

-Some libraries you probably won't import
+Libraries you won't import

-Some sources you probably won't compile
+Sources you won't compile

-Some say code is beautiful
+Just because

+Roses are red
+Violets are blue
+Don't fork this rep
+It won't work for you

 ## asm
 ` nasm -f elf64 name.asm && gcc name.o -o name && ./name `